robinmoon2/AI_Application_HY/README.md

 ![Pretrained model performances 5000 drawless](images/Pretrained_Model_Performances_5000_games.png)
 *Performances of the pretrained models depending on the percentage of the move taken into account with adjustments*

-Performances seems better :
+Performance seems better:
-- The three models have almost the same accuracy that increases with the number of moves taken into account even though the models are different in their approach.
+- The three models exhibit similar accuracy, which increases with the number of moves considered, despite their different approaches.

-- The maximum accuracy is around **78% for the three models** taking 80% of the games into account.
+- The maximum accuracy is around **78% for all three models** when considering 80% of the game moves.
-- The seems to be **more consistent** as the curves are smoother.
+- The results appear to be more consistent as the curves are smoother.
-- The **computation time to train the three models is very low** once the evaluations extracted (less than 1 sec for 4000 games).
+- The **computation time to train the three models is very low** once the evaluations are extracted (less than 1 second for 4000 games).

-However, we have to note that removing the draws from the dataset means that the mmodel only have to do a binary classification.
+However, it is important to note that removing the draws from the dataset means the model only needs to perform binary classification.
-This means that 50% accuracy is the minimum accuracy that we can have and therefore is not a good performance.
+This implies that 50% accuracy is the minimum acceptable performance, and therefore, achieving 60% accuracy is not particularly impressive.
-Based on this assumption, we can say that our models are not good enough to predict the winner of a game only with the early moves.
+Based on this, we can conclude that our models are not sufficiently accurate to predict the winner of a game based solely on the early moves.

-With our results, we can say that we can predict the outcome of a game with 60% accuracy with half of the game...
+With our results, we can state that we can predict the outcome of a game with 60% accuracy using half of the game moves.
-However, even if we know that our dataset has a game length of 82 moves on average, we don't really know the exact move count of a game in live.
+However, even though we know that our dataset has an average game length of 82 moves, we do not know the exact number of moves in a live game.
-We would like to know how many moves (in absolute value) we need to predict the outcome of a game with a 60% accuracy.
+We would like to determine how many moves (in absolute terms) are needed to predict the outcome of a game with 60% accuracy.

 Here are the results after computation: